 For dips.
 Hummus, Greek yogurt dip or other liquid sauces need a separate place in kids lunch bags or boxes.
 Try stainless steel containers with lids that keep things airtight, away from other foods and free from messy spills.

 For snacks.
 Need a practical (and eco-friendly) way to pack up snacks in your kids lunch boxes?
 Try reusable bags to keep snacks fresh without the added waste of using a plastic bag.
-You can also opt for pre-packaged snacks like Nurture Life’s allergy-friendly fruit bites that come with ½ serving of fruit in every little packet!

 For water.
 For a kid’s busy day at school, a water bottle is a must.
 Look for a container that’s free of BPA, lead and other toxins.
 Klean Kanteen’s Kid Kanteen, made from food-grade stainless steel, comes in several sizes based on your child’s age and can easily be hooked onto a backpack or lunch bag.